mitjafelicijan/pats/README.md

 ## License

-[pats](https://github.com/mitjafelicijan/pats) was written by [Mitja Felicijan](https://mitjafelicijan.com) and is released under the BSD two-clause license, see the LICENSE file for more information..
+[pats](https://github.com/mitjafelicijan/pats) was written by [Mitja Felicijan](https://mitjafelicijan.com) and is released under the BSD two-clause license, see the LICENSE file for more information.